International Education Week brings global focus to campus events

 Sonali Samarasinghe speaks Monday in the Farrell Room.

-Introducing Samarasinghe was Jeffrey Ayres, chair of the Political Science and International Relations Departments as well as director of the Center for Global Engagement.
+Introducing Samarasinghe was Jeffrey Ayres, chair of the Political Science and International Relations Departments as well as director of the Institute for Global Engagement.
 He explained about International Education Week being not only a Saint Michael’s initiative, but a wider government-initiated effort to celebrate international exchange.

 Samarasinghe began by saying that 2016 was a difficult year for many reasons: Nationalism was on the rise and multilateralism was quickly devalued.
 Given that atmosphere, the fact that the Global Compact for Migration came together in the UN was a point of pride for Samarasinghe.